Graham Bell (skier): Charity work

 Graham is a patron of several UK charities including the DisabilitySnowsportUK, Snow Camp.

 Personal life

-Bell is married and, with his wife Sarah, has two children, Louis and Lottie, who are also keen skiers.
+Bell is married and, with his wife Sarah, has two children, who are also keen skiers.

-In 2018, Graham Bell attended the Royal Logistic Corps (RLC) alpine ski championships and completed the Super-G as a forerunner.
-He beat ‘Robbo’ by 11 seconds, whilst carrying no poles, holding a camera, and commentating.
+In 2018, Graham Bell attended the Royal Logistic Corps (RLC) alpine ski championships and completed the Super-G as a forerunner, whilst carrying no poles, holding a camera, and commentating.
 In March 2018, immediately after the RLC Championships, Graham Bell hosted a heliskiing week in Alagna, Italy.